13 Things You Do That Your Cat Actually Hates

 Riding in cars

 Carriers and car rides usually go together, but the good news is that some cats can be desensitized to cars too.
 “One thing owners can do is to take their cat for rides around the neighborhood, while praising the cat for doing a good job,” Vitale says.
 She suggests keeping it very short at first (maybe five minutes) and—yes—giving lots of treats, petting and play (whatever your cat loves most) when you get home.
 If your cat seems to be getting more comfortable, make the rides a little longer.
+Watch out for these signs of a depressed cat.

 Lots of cats love having cat companions, but if yours doesn’t, she might act out by showing fear or aggression.
 This doesn’t necessarily mean you have to give one up!
 “Cats show great flexibility in their social behavior,” Vitale says.
 She suggests separating the cats into different areas of the house and slowly reintroducing them to one another using a method called “Scent, Sight, Touch”: